andre-ls/harbor-project/README.md

 ![Pipeline](harbor-project-diagram.drawio.png)

-The Data Pipeline of this project was intetionally created in a very simple way, both because the size of batches of data ingested are quite small, and also for a personal selection of tools I wanted to practice on this project.
+The Data Pipeline of this project was intetionally created in a very simple way, both because the size of data batches ingested are quite small, and also for a personal selection of tools I wanted to practice on this project.

 It's main structure is based on the following elements:
 - A simple Datalake, implemented using the Google Cloud Storage;
-- A Data Pipeline, built with Python code using the Pandas Framework as the main processing engine, and implemented on Cloud using the Google Cloud Fuction for it's execution and the Google Cloud Scheduler for triggering it's execution on scheduled intervals;
+- A Data Pipeline, built with Python code using the Pandas Framework as the main processing engine, and implemented on Cloud using the Google Cloud Fuctions for it's execution and the Google Cloud Scheduler for triggering it's execution on scheduled intervals;
 - A Data Warehouse, implemented on Google Big Query;
 - Dashboard for visualizing the processed data, implemented on Looker Studio.

 Let's understand the whole process in more details.

 > 1. The pipeline follows a ELT principle of design.
 So the first step of the process is extract the data.
 The specific data used on this project was available in two of the websites pages as HTML tables.
-So, a scraping process was implemented using Beautiful Soup, and the resulting data, without any processing was saved in the raw layer of the Datalake implemented on Google Cloud Storage.
+So, a scraping process was implemented using Beautiful Soup, and the resulting data, without any processing was saved in the raw layer of the Datalake.
 > 2. After the extraction, the next step involves the processing of the data.
 As said before Pandas was used as the main processing engine, and the generated data was saved on the Datalake's trusted layer.
 The operations involved on this step were basically cleaning operations, with practically no big alterations on the data schema.
 > 3. With the trusted data generated, the results are then transfered to the Data Warehouse using the scheduled Data Transfer service offered by Big Query itself.
 > 4. On Big Query, some specific analytical views are created using SQL code, which involved some joins operations and filtering, and then are used by Looker Studio for the visualizations.